Semillero-Inteligencia-Artificial-EAFIT/airedellin/readme.md

 Welcome to **Airedellin** , a PM2.5 visualizer designed to monitor and improve the air quality in Medellín! 🌆✨

-This project is currently under development 🚧, and we would love for you to join us!
+**This project is currently under development  🚧**, and we would love for you to join us!
 Our team, **MLEAFIT** (Machine Learning club from university EAFIT), is dedicated to applying ML techniques to tackle air quality challenges.
 We are preparing to participate in the **NASA Space Apps Challenge** with a mission to help from Medellín breathe cleaner air to the word.

 ![](https://raw.githubusercontent.com/Semillero-Inteligencia-Artificial-EAFIT/airedellin/main/docs/pictures/2.png)